fuhsjr00/bug.n/doc/Configuring_rules.md

 0 means the currently active monitor)?
 3. On which views should the window be set (given as a binary mask converted to an integer >= 0, 0 means the currently active view)?
-4. Is the window floating, i. e. should not be tiled (0 = no, 1 = yes)?
+4. Is the window floating, i.e. should not be tiled (0 = no, 1 = yes)?
 5. Is the window decorated (0 = no, 1 = yes)?
 If not, the window title bar is removed.
 6. Should the title text be hidden in the bug.n bar (0 = no, 1 = yes)?
 7. A special single window action (`close` or `maximize` or blank).

-If you want to replace a rule, which is already set in `Config.ahk`, you will have to use the correct variable name; e. g. you may set a default rule (identifying part: `.*;.*;`), overwriting the first rule set in `Config.ahk`, by using the variable name `Config_rule_#1`.
+If you want to replace a rule, which is already set in `Config.ahk`, you will have to use the correct variable name; e.g. you may set a default rule (identifying part: `.*;.*;`), overwriting the first rule set in `Config.ahk`, by using the variable name `Config_rule_#1`.
 If you want to _add_ a rule, simply use `Config_rule` as the variable name; the numbering will be done